dangrie158/RETRO/README.md

 - `return`: `Array`

 #### Getters
-- `Titles`: returns an Array of all Product Titles
+- `Titles`: returns an Array of all product titles
-- `ASINs`: returns an Array of all Product ASINs
+- `ASINs`: returns an Array of all product ASINs